Jeroen Dijsselbloem

-Jeroen René Victor Anton Dijsselbloem (/nl/; born 29 March 1966) is a Dutch politician and economist serving as Mayor of Eindhoven since 13 September 2022, succeeding John Jorritsma (VVD).
-A member of the Labour Party (PvdA), he has also been Chairman of the supervisory board of Wageningen University since 1 April 2019.
+Jeroen René Victor Anton Dijsselbloem (Note: /nl/) (born 29 March 1966) is a Dutch politician and economist serving as Mayor of Eindhoven since 13 September 2022, succeeding John Jorritsma (VVD).
+A member of the Labour Party (PvdA), he has also been chairman of the supervisory board of Wageningen University since 1 April 2019.

 Dijsselbloem was Minister of Finance in the Second Rutte cabinet, serving from 5 November 2012 to 26 October 2017.
-He also served as President of the Eurogroup from 21 January 2013 to 12 January 2018 and President of the Board of Governors of the European Stability Mechanism (ESM) from 11 February 2013 until 12 January 2018.
-He was successively Chairman of the Dutch Safety Board from 1 May 2019 to September 2022.
+He also served as president of the Eurogroup from 21 January 2013 to 12 January 2018 and president of the board of governors of the European Stability Mechanism (ESM) from 11 February 2013 until 12 January 2018.
+He was successively chairman of the Dutch Safety Board from 1 May 2019 to September 2022.

 Early life and education

 Jeroen René Victor Anton Dijsselbloem was born on 29 March 1966 in Eindhoven, Netherlands.
 His parents were both schoolteachers.
 He was raised as a Roman Catholic.

 Dijsselbloem went to a Roman Catholic primary school in Son en Breugel and the Catholic secondary school Eckartcollege (1978–85) in Eindhoven.
-He studied at the Wageningen University between 1985 and 1991, where he obtained an engineer's degree ("ingenieur") in agricultural economics in 1991, majoring in business economics, agricultural policy, and social and economic history.
+He studied at the Wageningen University between 1985 and 1991, where he obtained an engineer's degree (ingenieur) in agricultural economics in 1991, majoring in business economics, agricultural policy, and social and economic history.

-Dijsselbloem subsequently did research in business economics at the University College Cork (1991) in Ireland, but he did not graduate from this university.
+Dijsselbloem subsequently did research in business economics at University College Cork (1991) in Ireland, but he did not graduate from this university.

 Political career

-Dijsselbloem’s interest in politics began in 1983, spurred by the mass protests against U.S. Pershing cruise missiles that drew hundreds of thousands of Dutch youth into leftwing movements.
+Dijsselbloem's interest in politics began in 1983, spurred by the mass protests against U.S. Pershing cruise missiles that drew hundreds of thousands of Dutch youth into leftwing movements.
 In 1985, he became a member of the Labour Party (PvdA).

 From 1993 to 1996 he worked for the parliamentary group of the Labour Party.
 From 1994-96 he was a member of the municipal council of Wageningen.
 From 1996 to 2000 he worked at the Ministry of Agriculture, Nature and Fishery under Minister Jozias van Aartsen and State secretary Geke Faber.

 From 2000 to 2012, Dijsselbloem was elected to the House of Representatives for the Labour Party, with a brief interruption after the 2002 general elections where the Labour Party suffered a major defeat.
 He reentered the lower house in November that year due to Peter Rehwinkel's resignation.
 In 2007, he led a parliamentary inquiry on education reform.
 He focused on matters of youth care, special education and teachers.
 Following the resignation of Job Cohen as party leader and parliamentary leader of the Labour Party in the House of Representatives on 20 February 2012, he became the interim parliamentary leader, serving until 20 March 2012 when Diederik Samsom was elected as the next party leader of the Labour Party.